collab-uniba/pynblint/README.md

 ## Catalog of best practices

-Pynblint currently implements 22 linting rules based on empirically-validated best practices for collaborative Jupyter notebook usage:
+Pynblint currently implements 22 linting rules:

-- 17 rules applicable to standalone notebooks
+- 17 rules applicable to standalone notebooks;
-- 5 rules applicable to entire data science repositories
+- 5 rules applicable to entire data science repositories.

-These rules are derived from our comprehensive catalog of best practices collaborative notebook development [\[1\]](#references).
+These rules are derived from our comprehensive catalog of best practices for collaborative notebook development [\[1\]](#references).
 Below is the current implementation state of linting rules associated with each best practice:

 - :white_check_mark: Complete: Fully implemented
-- :puzzle_piece: Partial: Partially implemented with planned improvements
+- :jigsaw: Partial: Partially implemented with planned improvements
 - :hourglass_flowing_sand: In Progress: Implementation planned for future releases
 - :x: Not Planned: No implementation planned